exposit/katamoiran/_posts/2017-09-02-solo-folio-prototype.md

 </a><br>
 </center>

-I'm thinking I could do one dry erase board on the left back panel, next to the hex paper (where I have the grid paper now) and the reverse on the inside, and thus have a note taking surface available next to my playing surface.
-But I'm bad at spatial stuff and would have to see it, I think.
+I'm thinking I could instead do one dry erase board on the left back panel, next to the hex paper (where I have the grid paper now) and the reverse on the inside, and thus have a note taking surface available next to my playing surface.
+But I'm bad at spatial stuff and would have to see it in practice.

 I haven't yet tested the [manual print and cut version]({{ site.baseurl }}/img/posts/{{page.imagefolder}}/4x6-solo-folio-v3.pdf) (I have a cutting machine and I am lazy), so if anyone does, please let me know if there are issues or suggestions.